Dhruv0306/modular-blockchain-core/README.md

 - `WalletStore.java`: Manages wallet references only; no example wallets included.

 ### API
 - `RestApiServer.java`: Minimal HTTP API exposing `/chain`, `/transaction`, and `/peers` endpoints for blockchain state, transaction submission, and peer listing.
-Manages a list of miners and starts/stops their mining process when the server starts/stops.
+No longer manages miners or their mining process; miner management is now handled in the main application entry point.
 Transaction deserialization for `/transaction` is user-implemented.

+### Application Entry Point
+- `Main.java`: The main application entry point.
+Handles configuration, initializes the blockchain, transaction pool, consensus engine, wallet, miners, and starts the REST API server.
+Manages miner lifecycle and graceful shutdown.

 ---